prisma/prisma1/docs/1.0/01-Quickstart/01-Backend/01-TypeScript/01-TypeScript.md

 ---
 alias: rohd6ipoo4
-description: Get started with in 5 min Graphcool and TypeScript by building a GraphQL backend and deploying it with Docker
+description: Get started with in 5 min Prisma and TypeScript by building a GraphQL backend and deploying it with Docker
 github: https://github.com/graphql-boilerplates/typescript-graphql-server/tree/master/basic
 ---

-# TypeScript Graphcool Quickstart
+# TypeScript Prisma Quickstart

 In this quickstart tutorial, you'll learn how to build a GraphQL server with TypeScript.
-You will use  [`graphql-yoga`](https://github.com/graphcool/graphql-yoga/) as your web server which is connected to a "GraphQL database" using [`graphcool-binding`](https://github.com/graphcool/graphcool-binding).
+You will use  [`graphql-yoga`](https://github.com/prisma/graphql-yoga/) as your web server which is connected to a "GraphQL database" using [`prisma-binding`](https://github.com/prisma/prisma-binding).

 > The code for this project can be found as a _GraphQL boilerplate_ project on [GitHub](https://github.com/graphql-boilerplates/typescript-graphql-server/tree/master/basic).